ava11235/ava11235.github.io/_posts/2025-04-23-data-bias-detection-sagemaker-clarify.md

 ![image-1745435703244](https://github.com/user-attachments/assets/6974d068-f5ae-448d-9dae-16ac863f0309)

-Let's explore bias detection using a real banking marketing dataset 📊
+Let's explore bias detection using a banking marketing dataset 📊

 ## What is SageMaker Clarify?
 Amazon SageMaker Clarify is a powerful tool that helps: